quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 New unit tests for the event creator should be written for the following scenarios:

-- If no non-ancient transactions need to reach consensus, it should stop creating events.
+- If no non-ancient transactions need to reach consensus, and there is no upcoming freeze, it should stop creating events.
+- If the wall-clock time is less than 1 minute before the freeze time, it should create events regardless of any transactions that are pending or need to reach consensus.
-- If it is quiescing and there is a pending transaction that does not need to reach consensus (a state/block signature), it should create only a single event with that transaction.
+- If it is quiesced and there is a pending transaction that does not need to reach consensus (a state/block signature), it should create only a single event with that transaction.
-- If it is quiescing and there is a pending transaction that needs to reach consensus, it should create a QB event with that transaction.
+- If it is quiesced and there is a pending transaction that needs to reach consensus, it should create a QB event with that transaction.
 - If a QB is created, it should not create another QB with the same self-parent even if there are pending transactions that need to reach consensus.